Law Databases

 ICLR

 The Incorporated Council of Law Reporting for England and Wales (ICLR) database provides access to the official Law Reports, Weekly Law Reports, Industrial Cases Reports, Business Law Reports, Public and Third Sector Law Reports, and the Consolidated Index to leading law reports for the United Kingdom (UK).
 Select UK legislative content is also available on the platform.
 Dates of coverage vary by specific publication, with access to the official Law Reports available from 1865-present and Weekly Law Reports available from 1953-present.
-UK cases on the ICLR can be searched by keyword as well as browsed by topic; keyword searching on the platform is aided by the AI-powered research tool Case Genie.

 Index to Foreign Legal Periodicals (IFLP)